satyabrata-mishra/videoroom/README.md

-Videoroom - A video and audio based communication mobile application.
+Videoroom - A video and audio based communication platform.